Program

 A BAS program from Siena Heights University has a lot to offer, including:

-• A faculty of high-quality instructors, experts in their fields
+• A faculty of high-quality instructors, experts in their fields.

-• 100% online program flexibility
+• 100% online program flexibility—attend anytime, anywhere.

-• Accelerated completion—finish in as little as 12-18 months
+• Accelerated completion—finish in as little as 12 months.

-• Small, personalized classes
+• Small, personalized classes.

 Anthony Farina